-Where to Find a Lawyer
+How to Find a Lawyer: Your Options

 Keep in mind, however, that your legal issue may be different than your family member's case, which may affect whether your friend or family member's attorney is right for you.
-However, it's a start.
-And your friend or family member's attorney can possibly point you to another lawyer in his or her network if necessary.
+If not, it's possible your friend or family member's attorney can point you to another lawyer in their network.

 FindLaw's Lawyer Directory

-FindLaw's Lawyer Directory is one of several online legal directories that offer attorney listings across the U.S. As the premiere attorney search locator, FindLaw allows you to conveniently search for a lawyer by legal issue, location (i.e. state, county, city, and metro) and name.
+FindLaw's Lawyer Directory is one of several online legal directories that offer attorney listings across the U.S. As the premiere attorney search locator, FindLaw allows you to conveniently search for a lawyer by legal issue (e.g., personal injury, probate, elder law), location (i.e. state, county, city, and metro) and name.

 State Bar Associations